Cybathlon: Disciplines

-The CYBATHLON competition is comprised with eight different disciplines.
-The tasks in the CYBATHLON disciplines are designed to reflect everyday activities that can be challenging for people with disabilities.
+The CYBATHLON competition includes competitions in a number of different disciplines, each of which has eligibility criteria specific to the pilot and device.
+The tasks for each of the CYBATHLON disciplines are chosen to reflect everyday activities that are challenging for people with disabilities.
 While solving the respective tasks in competition, it is shown how well the developed technology is suited to support the pilot in everyday life.
+Design of the tasks varies from one competition to the next, with the rule book for the competition being published years in advance to allow time for development.
+The 2016 and 2020 events included six disciplines.
+Two further disciplines, Assistance Robot Race and Vision Assistance Race, were added for 2024.

 Teams compete on courses designed to test how well suited a given technology is to helping its user with everyday tasks, for example climbing stairs or opening doors.
 In each discipline several pilots compete simultaneously.
 The tasks and rules are defined in detail for each of the six disciplines.
 Most important is that the pilots complete the tasks correct, safe and secure.
 Time comes in as a secondary factor.